jpnurmi/awesome-flutter-linux/README.md

 - [snapd](https://pub.dev/packages/snapd) - Provides a client to access snapd, which allows you to manage, search and install snaps on a Linux system.
 - [UDisks](https://pub.dev/packages/udisks) - Provides a client to connect to UDisks - the service that accesses and manipulates disks, storage devices and technologies on Linux.
 - [UPower](https://pub.dev/packages/upower) - Provides a client to connect to UPower - the service that does power management on Linux.
+- [Window Decorations](https://pub.dev/packages/window_decorations) - A package which provides most of the window decorations from linux themes.
 - [XDG directories](https://pub.dev/packages/xdg_directories) - A Dart package for reading XDG directory configuration information on Linux.
 - [xterm](https://pub.dev/packages/xterm) - xterm.dart is a fast and fully-featured terminal emulator for Flutter applications, with support for mobile and desktop platforms.
 - [Yaru Icons](https://pub.dev/packages/yaru_icons) - Ubuntu Yaru Icon theme